PostHog/posthog.com/contents/blog/feature-flag-benefits-use-cases.md

 ### 4. Manage access

-Feature flags can act as permissions.
-They can allow or deny access to features to certain users.
+Feature flags can act as permissions, granting or denying certain users access to features.
 They act as a gate anywhere in the code, that you can turn on or off quickly, without changes to the code.

-Instead of needing to have toggles inside your app to enable access to certain areas, you can set them up as feature flags.
-This enables teams to have quick and easy permissions.
-No need for custom user fields, modification in an admin panel, and additional checks, you can use feature flags and all the data you already have.
+Replacing in-app toggles with feature flags eliminates the need for custom user fields, admin panel modifications, and additional checks, granting teams quick, easy and flexible permissions.

 Complex permission logic isn’t needed, engineering teams can just use a feature flag.
 This simplifies and distributes permission and access management.
 This means that a sales, support, or customer success team can then add permissions to their workflows and responsibilities.
 This takes work off the plate of developers.